Rahul-Raviprasad/CSS-Must-Know-stuff/Media queries/mediaQueries.md

 It is a module of CSS that defines expressions allowing to tailor presentations to a specific range of output devices without changing the content itself.

 ## Syntax
-media queries consist of media type, contain zero or more expressions.
+Media queries consist of media type, contain zero or more expressions.

 These expressions resolve to a boolean.
 The result of the query is true if the media type specified in the media query matches the type of device and the document is being displayed on and all expressions in the media query are true.

 ```
 <!-- CSS media query on a link element -->